-Northville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Northville is a great place for families with children to consider.
+First of all, many other families with children live here, making Northville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Northville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Northville’s overall crime rate is lower than average for the country.

-Being a small city, Northville does not have a public transit system used by locals to get to and from work.
+Northville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.